Oluwatosin1620/LITA-Projects-Assignment/README.md

 ## POWER BI
 A data Visualization and business intelligence tool for converting data from different sources to interactive dashboards.
+The Excel file was loaded and transformed before visualization was performed, A calculated column was created to attain the Duration.